kmkzt/research-network/Readme.md

 # Research Network

-> research network is cli tool for research network resource.
+> this is cli tool for research network resource.
 This use [puppeteer](https://github.com/GoogleChrome/puppeteer) API.

 ## Install